Asabeneh/How-to-deploy-Node-project-on-heroku/readme.md

 Check the package.json file

-5. Initiate your project using git init
+6. Initiating your project using git init and deploying on herkou

 ```sh
     git init